Hochschule für Musik Detmold

-The Hochschule für Musik Detmold is a university-level music school situated in Detmold, North Rhine-Westphalia, Germany.
+The Hochschule für Musik Detmold is a university-level music school situated in Detmold, North Rhine–Westphalia, Germany.

 Academics

-The Hochschule offers performance degrees in composition, all orchestral instruments, piano, voice, opera, art-song, conducting, as well as degrees in church music and music education.
+The Hochschule offers performance degrees in composition, all orchestral instruments, piano, voice, opera, art-song and conducting, as well as degrees in church music and music education.
 Artistic Music Production (Musik-Tonmeister) is also offered at the Erich Thienhaus Institute.

 Structure

 In 2007 there were 594 students matriculated, plus an additional 22 junior students.
 The Hochschule offers about 300 concerts per year.
-The present director is Professor Martin Christian Vogel.
-In 2008 he was re-elected to a further appointment.
+Professor Martin Christian Vogel served as rector of the Hochschule from 2001 to 2014.
 Associate directors are professors André Stärk and Norbert Stertz.
 Hans Bertels was appointed chancellor in May 2007.
 In December 2006 the Hochschule für Music Detmold Foundation was formed to help finance extraordinary activities.
 An alumni association was founded in October 2006; its present chairman is Prof. Martin Christoph Redel.